matt4biz/oak/README.md

 	-e <input>  read input from the command line
 	-f <file>   read input from a file

-	-v          show how the line parses for debugging
+	-fix <num>  set fixed precison to <num> digits (e.g., %.3f) -sci <num>  set scientific format to <num> digits (e.g., %.3e) -eng <num>  like scientific format, but exponents are multiples of 3 only

-	-fix <num>  set fixed precison to <num> digits (e.g., %.3f) -sci <num>  set scientific format to <num> digits (e.g., %.3e)
+    -rad        start in radians mode for trigonometry -debug      show how the line parses for debugging

 For example,